 How do you feel while riding a bike?

-Our emotions play a major factor in how we choose to get around, yet they are often discounted by transportation planners that are focused on numbers and travel models.
+Our feelings play a significant factor in how we choose to get around, yet they are often discounted by transportation planning paradigms that are focused solely on numbers and travel models.

 Feelings are especially relevant for cycling as a mode of transportation in particular because:

 (For those interested, we provide links in the bullet points above as a starting point to explore the concepts in more detail).